 - Capable of producing brighter light than standard incandescent designs.

-These advantages make halogens the bulb of choice for a wide range of applications, from kitchen and bath lighting to reading lights and desk lamps.
+These advantages make halogens the bulb of choice for a wide range of applications, from kitchen and bath lighting to reading lights, desk lamps, chandelier light bulbs, and more.

 Handling and Replacing Halogen Bulbs

 While changing out a halogen is easy, there is a key rule to keep in mind from the moment you remove your bulb from the package that will ensure a longer lifespan from the beginning.
 You should never touch a halogen light bulb with your bare hands.